 - Blueberries boast a lot of nutrients too.
 A cup of blueberries contains 83 calories.
 They help in fighting fat by boosting your metabolism and efficiently burning calories.
 They also protect our bodies from damage caused by free radicals or unstable molecules that can harm the cellular structures and contribute to aging and diseases like cancer.

 - Weightlifting: Muscles burn calories even when we are at rest and are physically inactive.
 Majority of the time, people who begin exercising to lose weight, indulge only in cardio without lifting weights.
-Another mistake people often make is lifting too much weight, that eventually makes them eat too much, thereby giving them a negative result.
-A good weight lifting routine should involve a 20 minutes cardio warm up for starters, gradually increasing it to 30 minutes with a one-hour intensive weight lifting three to four times a week.
+Another mistake people often make is lifting too much weight.
+That eventually makes them eat too much, thereby giving them a negative result.
+A good weightlifting routine should involve a 20 minutes cardio warmup for starters, gradually increasing it to 30 minutes with a one-hour intensive weight lifting three to four times a week.
 You can start lifting light weights, and progressively increase the weights as you get more used to it.
-Another important point about lifting weights to lose is to lift weight in higher frequency.
+Another important point about lifting weights to lose is to lift weight at a higher frequency.

 - Change your workout routine: Also, try to do different workouts or change your usual routine from time to time.
 This has proven to help in weight loss and at the same time trying something new often will prevent you from getting bored of exercising.